Skin Cancer Causes

 - Color -- Melanomas are often a mixture of black, tan, brown, blue, red, or white.

-- Diameter -- Cancerous lesions are usually larger than 6 mm across (about the size of a pencil eraser).
+- Diameter -- Cancerous lesions can be larger than 6 mm across (about the size of a pencil eraser), although with early detection they will not reach this size.

 - Evolution -- has a mole changed over time?